Follow us on

 • Green Groupers

-9. How are seasons structured?
+10. How are seasons structured?

-Each season runs for 10 weeks with weekly games:
+Each season runs for 10 weeks, featuring:

 • 8 regular season games

-• 2 playoff weeks (4 teams, single elimination)
+• 2 playoff weeks (teams, single elimination)

 Season Breakdown:

-10. What is your refund policy?
+12. What is your refund policy?

 All sales are final.
 Seabrook Ball Hockey LLC has a strict NO REFUND policy and no refunds (partial or full) will be issued under any circumstance.